Natural Gas Safety

 - Never storing flammable liquids near gas appliances.

-- Contacting a qualified plumbing and heating contractor to check gas connectors.
+- Contacting a qualified plumbing and heating contractor to check gas connectors to clothes dryers or gas ranges for corrugated stainless steel tubing.

 - Always place end caps on pipes after removing gas appliances – don’t rely on a valve alone.

-- Gas lines, customer-owned: Pipes that run to a natural gas grill or outbuilding and pipes that connect your meter to your furnace or water heater won’t be marked by us.
+- Customer-owned facilities: Pipes that run to a natural gas grill, garage or outbuilding and pipes that connect your meter to your furnace or water heater are the responsibility of the customer.
 We do not maintain customer-owned gas piping.
-You must contact a qualified plumber or private contractor to locate customer-owned gas piping.
+Please contact a qualified plumber or private contractor for repairs or to locate customer-owned gas piping if you plan to dig on your property.

-- Corrugated stainless steel tubing (CSST): CSST is piping that may have been installed if your home or business was built after 1990.
+- Corrugated stainless steel tubing: CSST is piping that may have been installed if your home or business was built after 1990.
 If CSST has been used at your home or business, contact a licensed electrician for confirmation that a bonding device was installed to the ground.

 We go above and beyond to ensure the safety and security of our natural gas distribution pipeline and transmission facilities, ensuring that the public, our employees and the environment is protected at all times.
 Learn more about MidAmerican Energy’s integrity management programs.